James' season-high 39 points lead Lakers by Spurs, 143-138 – KION546

 The Lakers (7-12) have defeated the Spurs three times in a seven-game span.

 Dennis Schroder had 21 points and six assists for Los Angeles.
-Walker had 19 points, including 13 in the fourth quarter to help seal the Lakers’ fifth victory in six games.
+Former Spurs guard Lonnie Walker IV had 19 points, including 13 in the fourth quarter to help seal the Lakers’ fifth victory in six games.

 Keldon Johnson had 26 points and 10 rebounds for San Antonio.
 Tre Jones added 23 points and 13 assists, and Devin Vassell had 19 points.